• Skip to primary navigation

 The chia pudding is sweetened with maple syrup, a little lemon juice for a pop of brightness, and a pinch of ground cinnamon.
 Top it with fresh strawberries, bananas, or coconut flakes for a healthy make-ahead breakfast or afternoon snack.

-For more chia pudding recipes try chia pudding with oat milk or a chia breakfast bowl.
-For more meal prep breakfast ideas try dairy-free overnight oats.
+For more chia pudding recipes, try chia pudding with oat milk, cherry chia pudding, or a breakfast chia bowl.
+For more meal prep breakfast ideas, try dairy-free overnight oats.

 Jump to: